Cliff Richard - The UK Singles

 The Evolution of Formats: It can be interesting to observe the various formats of singles over the years.
 Certainly the dominate format for most of Cliff's career is the 7" vinyl single with the very first single in August 1958 in this format straight through to the October 1995 release of Misunderstood Man.
 That's 37 straight years of 7" vinyl releases.
 Since 1995, two other titles, Move It/21st Century Christmas and Singing The Blues have had 7" vinyl release, but only as collectible releases to help boost sales.

 In the myriad of formats, there were some that came to be quite common during their era.
-These include the 10" 78RPM vinyl single from August 1958's Move It to January 1960's A Voice In The Wilderness (the format was waning in popularity during the start of Cliff's career); the 12" vinyl single from August 1983's Never Say Die (Give A Little Bit More) to December 1991's This New Year; the 5" CD single from November 1988's Mistletoe And Wine to the modern September 2009 Singing The Blues; the cassette single from May 1989's The Best Of Me to December 2001's Somewhere Over The Rainbow/What A Wonderful World (although the first cassette single is the very rare Elton John duet for Slow Rivers); and the download single from December 2003's Santa's List to the modern September 2009 Singing The Blues.
-Today, the CD single as a format is waning and the download only single is taking over as the most prominent form of single release, with some singles having no physical single at all.
+These include the 10" 78RPM vinyl single from August 1958's Move It to January 1960's A Voice In The Wilderness (the format was waning in popularity during the start of Cliff's career); the 12" vinyl single from August 1983's Never Say Die (Give A Little Bit More) to December 1991's This New Year; the 5" CD single from November 1988's Mistletoe And Wine to the modern September 2009 Singing The Blues; the cassette single from May 1989's The Best Of Me to December 2001's Somewhere Over The Rainbow/What A Wonderful World (although the first cassette single is the very rare Elton John duet for Slow Rivers); and the digital single from December 2003's Santa's List to the modern September 2009 Singing The Blues.
+Today, the CD single as a format is waning and the digital only single is taking over as the most prominent form of single release, with some singles having no physical single at all.

 In the early 1980s, various collectible releases began hitting the market as a way to boost sales of a single.
 The first of these is a 7" picture disc of Little Town in November 1982.
 This soon blossomed into a wide variety of collectible releases, including various shaped picture discs, poster covers, gatefold covers, etc. This was common for many artists during the era with goal being to generate interest in the single as well as generate multiple sales to fans and boost the chart position of the song.
 This practice of multiple releases peaked in 1990 with the release of the From A Distance single in six different formats.
 The practice still continues today with Cliff's latest single, Singing The Blues, having three different formats.